-- The job profile also includes creating prints according to specification given by the customers, examine for defects, broken lines, spots or blurs and fill processing machines with developer, dyes, bleaches and fixers.
+- The job profile also includes creating prints according to the specification given by the customers, examine for defects, broken lines, spots or blurs and fill processing machines with developers, dyes, bleaches, and fixers.

-- The study of psychiatry takes upto 12 years of intense academic and clinical training.
-The first few steps would include getting a degree from an accredited institution with the combination of subjects such as pre-med, physical sciences and psychology which is then followed by 5 years of medical school.
+- The study of psychiatry takes up to 12 years of intense academic and clinical training.
+The first few steps would include a degree from an accredited institution with a combination of subjects such as pre-med, physical sciences and psychology which then followed by 5 years of medical school.

-- Every professional psychiatrists is expected to hold a license and board certificate from the board of Psychiatry and neurology.
-These can be acquired after a license and certificate examination that they have to pass; however these certificates have a renewal deadline.
+- Every professional psychiatrist expects to hold a license and board certification from the board of Psychiatry and neurology.
+These can acquire after a license and certificate examination that they have to pass; however, these certificates have a renewal deadline.

-- The skills that all psychiatrists are expected to have are communication skills whether verbal or written, leadership skills, problem solving, empathy, interpersonal skills and the knowledge of the human anatomy.
+- The skills that all psychiatrists expected to have communication skills whether verbal or written, leadership skills, problem solving, empathy, interpersonal skills and the knowledge of human anatomy.

 5. Oral and maxillofacial surgeons:

-- This profession is generally considered a bridge between medicine and dentistry as the job requires a knowledge of both educational backgrounds.
-The first educational background that this job requires would entail a university degree in dentistry which will then be followed by the residency training.
+- This profession generally considers a bridge between medicine and dentistry as the job requires a knowledge of both educational backgrounds.
+The first educational background that this job requires would entail a university degree in dentistry which will then follow by residency training.

-- The job profile of oral and maxillofacial surgeons also includes facial plastic surgery, congenital craniofacial deformities, tumor/cancer surgery, reconstructive surgery of the face, cleft lip and palate surgery, preposthetic surgery and dental implant surgery.
+- The job profile of oral and maxillofacial surgeons also includes facial plastic surgery, congenital craniofacial deformities, tumor/cancer surgery, reconstructive surgery of the face, cleft lip and palate surgery, pre prosthetic surgery and dental implant surgery.